TomekLesniak/My-Portfolio/README.md

 # My Portfolio

 ## This is my learning path to become a .Net developer.
 I am updating this as soon as I learn something new.
-Some of them contains links to my github repositories, where I am proving what I`ve learned in project ***I did by myself.***
+Some of them contains links to my github repositories, where I am proving what I`ve learned in a project ***I did by myself.***

  - [x] C# fundamentals
  - [x] Debugging